 Times Have Changed, Time to Change With Them

-Two of our favorite clients, Vespers.ca and ill.Methodology are great examples of how to create a sustainable and profitable website through ecommerce.
-As two of the leading electronic music online educators, they hired us to create and update their WordPress sites with fully functioning WooCommerce stores.
-We also did logo and product branding to give them a polished look that matched their music and persona.
-Both sites are profitable and allow their fans to purchase sample packs, educational video courses, merch and even midi controllers.
+Three of our favorite clients, Gravitas Create, Vespers.ca and ill.Methodology are great examples of how to create a sustainable and profitable website through eCommerce.
+As three of the leading electronic music online educators, they hired us to create and update their WordPress sites with fully functioning WooCommerce stores.
+We also did the logo and product branding to give them a polished look that matched their music and persona.
+All three sites are profitable and allow their fans to purchase sample packs, educational video courses, merch, and even midi controllers.

 These guys are at the top of their games.
-We learned a ton of valuable pointers about ecommerce profitability in the music industry from working with both ill.Methodology and Vespers.ca, and thought it would be nice to share some of that knowledge with you:
+We learned a ton of valuable pointers about eCommerce profitability in the music industry from working with Gravitas Create, ill.Methodology, and Vespers, and thought it would be nice to share some of that knowledge with you:

 Provide Quality Products

-We are stating the obvious in saying that selling quality products is the single most important ingredient in creating a successful and profitable ecommerce website.
+We are stating the obvious in saying that selling quality products is the single most important ingredient in creating a successful and profitable eCommerce website.
 Substance is everything.
-Vespers.ca and ill.Methodology have both successfully created quality educational music production products that are both useful and desired within the electronic music community.
+Gravitas Create, Vespers.ca, and ill.Methodology have successfully created quality educational music production products that are both useful and desired within the electronic music community.
 There is no magic formula here.
 You’ll have to spend real time working on creating products that people will actually want to buy.

 Know Your Target Audience

-While having quality products is definitely the most important part of running a successful ecommerce platform, it’s equally as important to know who you intend to sell that product to.
-Identifying your target audience will allow you to take the next step in branding and marketing your ecommerce store.
-Both ill.Methodology and Vespers.ca have done phenomenal jobs in identifying, marketing and selling to their target audiences.
+While having quality products is definitely the most important part of running a successful eCommerce platform, it’s equally as important to know who you intend to sell that product to.
+Identifying your target audience will allow you to take the next step in branding and marketing your eCommerce store.
+Gravitas Create, ill.Methodology and Vespers.ca have done phenomenal jobs in identifying, marketing, and selling to their target audiences.
 Simply stated, they know what their fans want and give it to them.

 We all know that people love free things, and there is actually a way to utilize freebies in exchange for profitability.
 Giving people a taste of what you can do, helps you reach even more people while building brand loyalty.